- The declared value of a shipment is what the sender says the shipment’s goods are worth

 There are some conditions and restrictions when it comes to making a claim, but you can read this in more detail here.
 If you’re sending articles of unusual value or have not properly packed the shipment, then UPS will not pay for damages or loss.

-Declared Value Vs Shipping Insurance
+Declared Value vs. Shipping Insurance

 Understanding the difference between declared value and shipping insurance is very important if you want to save on shipping.
 We’ve already discussed the former, so now we’ll delve into the latter.
 Shipping insurance is the monetary coverage you get for your shipment to protect it against loss or damage.

-Calculating and mentioning these values accurately is very important.
+Calculating and mentioning these values accurately is essential.
 If there’s any ambiguity, your package can be held for further investigation at customs.
 To make things easy, you can use third-party insurance providers, including Easyship.
 Easyship offers coverage of up to $5,000 for valuable shipments.
 If you’re booking a shipment through the Easyship dashboard, you can easily add on insurance in the shipment creation process.
 We also offer flexible insurance coverage, so you can pay and cover as much (or as little) as you want!

 See How Declared Value Can Protect Your Shipping

 Declared value can offer peace of mind when shipping valuable items.
 Shipping can be tough on packages.
 Improper handling can cause loss or damage to your shipment.
-In such cases, you should at least get some of the value returned to you to compensate for the loss during shipping.
+In such cases, you should at least get some value returned to you to compensate for the loss during shipping.

 Easyship can be your partner in this process.
 We make it easy for you to get insurance for your shipment.
 Easyship will handle everything for you – just sign up for free and let us handle it!